Speak a word.

 “We are moving soon, I’m afraid,” says Ella.

-Seth stares at the ground.
+Seth stares at the ground as they leave.
 They could be in a whole new country by tomorrow.
 The Family rides the shadows, and they can go wherever the dark can go.
+Anywhere in the world.
 And they can drag Seth along.

 Outside, Ella guides Seth down a series of dark alleyways, with the whole Family following in perfect silence.
 Seth walks in the middle of the group, under their sinister smiles and feels nothing.
 Nothing at all.